Chummy1984/technical-writing-portfolio/api-docs/worldbank_api.md

 The JSON response contains:

 - **Metadata** (page info, total entries)
-- An **array of records**, each with indicator, country, date, and value
+- A sample **array of records** with indicator, country, date, and value
 - Note: some numeric fields (e.g. `"per_page"`) are returned as strings

 ## 6. Use Case: Retrieve Latvia’s GDP per Capita